 Craps Table: Understanding the Basics

-The first thing to understand is that the diagrams on the table are just the spaces for the different types of bets you can make.
-The game is based around simply betting on the outcome of the roll of two dice, but there are lots of ways the dice can fall (more on these bets later), which is why there are so many different fields.
+The first thing to learn in Craps 101 is that the game is based around simply betting on the outcome of the roll of two dice, but there are lots of ways the dice can fall.
+Each bet comes with specific odds, explaining why the craps table has so many different fields for betting.

 The other thing you'll notice (mainly at a physical casino) is the staff around the table.
 There's the boxman, essentially the game supervisor and cash handler.
-The stickman stands opposite the boxman.
-Their role is to push the dice around with the stick, funnily enough, but they're also responsible for calling results and determining how fast games play out.
-Then, there are two dealers.
-They handle the bets and payouts.
+Then standing opposite the boxman is the stickman, who pushes the dice, calls results and determines how fast games play out.

 What Bets Can You Make in Craps?

-Craps Lingo: Terms You’ll Here at the Table
+18 Craps Terms You’ll Hear at the Table

 - Boxman: Table supervisor who sits between the dealers and opposite the stickman.